LATINX PSYCHOLOGY IN ACTION

 PLENA Research Lab

-Our lab barrows its name from Puerto Rican musical tradition and history.
-Plena, a musical rhythm created by the genius of enslaved communities in Ponce, Puerto Rico was born out of the need to communicate the struggles, social issues, and news of the day using movement, words, and drumming.
-The rhythm of the plena drums has the power to unify the community to each other and the divine (Duany, 2000).
-This connection in turn gives energy to all who participate by creating a space for emotional expression and relaxation.
+Our lab names honors Puerto Rican musical tradition and history.
+Plena, is a musical rhythm created by the genius of Black Africans and Black Puerto Ricans in Ponce, Puerto Rico.
+Plena was born out of the need to communicate the struggles, social issues, and news of the day using movement, words, and drumming.
+The rhythm of the panderos (plena drums) and the songs of the pleneros/a/es (singers and drummers) have the power to unify the community to each other and the divine (Duany, 2000).
+This connection in turn, gives energy to all who participate by creating a space for healing, emotional expression, mobilization, creativity, enjoyment, and relaxation.

 Capielo Rosario, C., Carlos Chavez, F. L., Sanchez, D., Torres, L., Pituch, K, & Mattwig, T. (2024).
 Negative pandemic impacts, food insecurity, and mental health among Puerto Rican youth and adults during the COVID-19 pandemic.
 Journal of Clinical Child & Adolescent Psychology.
 Advanced online publication. https://doi-org.ezproxy1.lib.asu.edu/10.1080/15374416.2024.2301775